PBA Commissioner's Cup: Trophy design

 The trophy design used since the 1994 season features the Commissioner's Cup with the league logo at the front.
 The cup is placed in a base where the name of and the year of the tournament is engraved.
 Red, blue and yellow ribbons were placed in the handles of the trophy, mirroring the colors in the PBA logo.
 The winner keeps permanent possession of the trophy and a new one is created every year.
 In 2012, the trophy's cup handles were modified and the league logo was replaced with the tournament's season logo.

+A prototype version of this trophy, first shown during the 1994 PBA opening ceremonies, is on display at the lobby of the PBA office in Libis, Quezon City.